Making a donation

 Body donation procedure

 Mayo Clinic's procedure for accepting a whole-body donation begins with notification of a donor's death.
-A health care representative from the hospital, medical facility or hospice organization where the death occurs should contact Mayo Clinic's donor program coordinator.
-The coordinator will review acceptance protocol to determine if the donation can be accepted.
-If the potential donor meets the acceptance criteria, the next of kin will be contacted to determine if whole-body donation should proceed.
-Transportation of the body to Mayo Clinic will then be arranged.
+A healthcare representative from the hospital, medical facility or hospice organization where the death occurs should contact Mayo Clinic's donor program coordinator.

-If the death does not occur in a medical facility or under hospice care, local law enforcement personnel should be notified and the coroner or medical examiner will determine if an autopsy is necessary.
-If no further investigation is required, Mayo Clinic will be notified and proceed with the acceptance procedure.
+If the death does not occur in a medical facility or under hospice care, local law enforcement personnel should be notified.
+The coroner or medical examiner determines if an autopsy is necessary.
+If no further investigation is required, Mayo Clinic is notified and proceeds with the acceptance procedure.

 Criteria and considerations for donation